 On October 9, 2009 Quinn became the first Division III Sports Information Director to be inducted into the New England Basketball Hall of Fame.
 Inducted as a Media Member Quinn joined former Eph player Jim Frew '99, head coach Dave Paulsen '87 and the Ephs' 2003 NCAA Champions at the ceremony.

 Quinn is a 1973 graduate of Holy Cross College, where he earned a Bachelor's degree in History and is a Williamstown native.
-He and his wife Kathy live on property bordering the Williams campus and their four grown children live in the region.
+He and his wife Kathy live in Williamstown, where they raised their five children.